Back to California

 Plain English Breakdown

-AB-1990 makes it illegal to sell or distribute certain compounded drugs for obesity or weight management unless specific safety standards are met, and requires truthful advertising of such medications.
+AB-1990 makes it illegal to sell certain compounded drugs used for obesity or weight management unless specific safety and quality standards are met, and requires truthful advertising of these medications.

 What This Bill Does

-• Makes it unlawful to sell or distribute compounded drugs using specified drug substances for obesity or weight management without proper certification and quality assurance documentation.
+• Makes it against the law to sell or distribute compounded drugs using drug substances that are glucose-dependent insulinotropic polypeptide receptor or glucagon-like peptide-1 receptor agonists used for obesity or weight management without proper certification and testing.

-• Requires manufacturers and wholesalers to provide written verification that bulk drug substances meet pharmaceutical grade conditions before selling them.
+• Requires manufacturers and sellers of bulk drug substances used in these compounds to provide proof that they meet certain conditions before selling them.

-• Prohibits misleading advertising or promotion of compounded medications used for obesity or weight management.
+• Prohibits misleading advertisements or promotions for compounded medications used for obesity or weight management.

 Who It Names or Affects